SAP-archive/security-research-membership-inference-against-generative-networks/README.md

 ## License
 Copyright (c) 2018-2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSES](LICENSES) directory.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.